This is the multi-page printable view of this section. Click here to print.

 • Reason for failure when compressed file transmission fails

-EditJar file can be changed
+EditJar file can be modified

 Reference